Pocono International Raceway, 29 Jul 1972

 - McLaren M15A (John Mahler): The prototype M15 was the #79 backup car at Indy in 1970 and was the car Hulme was using when a petrol leak led to a fire in which he was badly burnt.
 As M15/2 and M15/3 were sold to Gordy Johncock, this must be the car used by Revson in the Ontario 500 and then sold to John Mahler for 1971.
 Mahler raced it through the 1971 and 1972 seasons before it was retired.
 Mahler later sold the car to collector Chuck Haines (St Louis, MO) and it was sold by him to the UK in the mid/late 1980s.
 This may be the car that was later owned by John Foulston (Dunsfold, Surrey), boss of high-flying IBM computer leasing company Atlantic Computers, who bought Brands Hatch, Oulton Park and Snetterton from Eagle Star in May 1986.
 Foulston was killed testing a M15 at Silverstone on 29 September 1987.

 - Gilbert 68 ['2'] (Jerry Karl): The #41 Gilbert was first seen at the 1968 Indy 500 where it was qualified but bumped by George Follmer as George R. Bryant's #41 entry.
 Raced in the following races by Follmer, Rick Muther and John Cannon but Bryant died in June and the team was wound up.
 The #41 car was sold to Follmer (Arcadia, CA) and raced by him, still as the #41, at Riverside in December 1968.
 Fitted with a Chevrolet engine and raced by Follmer as the #62 through 1969, including a stunning victory in the USAC race at Phoenix in March 1969.
 Raced by Follmer mainly on road courses in 1969 and regularly qualifying in the top six.
-Sold to John Martin as a backup to his Brabham BT25 and raced as either his #89 or his #92 in 1972.
+Sold to John Martin as a backup to his Brabham BT25 for 1971.
+Martin was unable to qualify it at Phoenix at the start of 1971.
+He raced it as either his #89 or his #92 in 1972.
 Advertised in 1972 and two owners or so later was acquired by Bob McConnell (Urbana, OH) and some time before 1989 was involved in a deal with John Mecom Jr (Houston, TX) where ten cars were traded for the Diet Rite Cola Spl, a 1963 Watson roadster.
 As a result, the Gilbert ended up with Steve Forristall (Houston, TX) in 1989 and passed via New Englander John Malher to Bob Norwood of Norwood Autocraft (Dallas, TX) but ownership then unclear until located in Texas by Pete Lewis (Santa Rosa, CA) in 2000 or 2001 and bought by him.
 Sold to Steve Morici of of Morici Motorsports West (Wrightwood, CA) in 2005.

 - Eagle 66 (Carl Williams): The first 1966 Eagle, chassis 201, was fitted with a 255ci Ford V8 and was Dan Gurney's #31 AAR entry at the 1966 Indy 500.
 Then fitted with the 303 ci Gurney Weslake Ford V8 stock block engine, and raced by Jochen Rindt as the #48 AAR entry at the 1967 Indy 500.
 Used by Gurney to win at Riverside in November 1967, and at Las Vegas in March 1968.
-Photographs show that it was sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
-Then to the Tassi Vatis team, and the #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
-Then the #95 entry again at the 1971 500, this time raced by Bentley Warren.
+Sold to Lothar Motschenbacher (Beverly Hills, CA) later in the year, fitted with a Chevrolet V8 and repainted red with Leader Card Racers signwriting.
+Motschenbacher intended to take part in the Rverside race in December, but did not take part.
+Then sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
+Then to the Tassi Vatis team, and was the team's #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
+It was the #95 entry again at the 1971 500, this time raced by Bentley Warren.
 Warren and later Carl Williams raced it in other events later in 1971 and Williams qualified it for the 500 in 1972.
 According to a later auction catalogue, it was sold to Bob Johnson and then to Jim Mann in 1978 before passing via Bob and Don Tarwaki to collector Bob Sutherland.
 It was restored for Sutherland by Jim Robbins then sold to Joe MacPherson (Tustin, CA).
 After MacPherson's death, it was sold at auction in 2008 to Riverside International Automotive Museum's Doug Magnon.
 The car was on display in the Indianapolis Motor Speedway Museum in May 2015, replacing the Museum's own 1966 car which had been on display earlier in the month.

 - McLaren M16B (Peter Revson): McLaren Cars 1972 for Peter Revson (#12), and raced at the Indy 500, Pocono and Ontario.
 Also raced by Gordie Johncock at Trenton in September after his usual M16B/3 had been wrecked at Ontario.
 To Lindsey Hopkins for Roger McCluskey to race in 1973 as the #3 Hopkins Buick entry, but McCluskey raced his older M16A at the Indy 500 and at Pocono, before settling on the M16B at the end of the season.
 The two cars took McCluskey to the USAC National Championship.
 The M16B was retained for 1974 and 1975 as a backup to Hopkins' new Riley-built 'English Leather' car.
 The McLaren was used at Trenton in 1975, and then entered for Graham McRae at the 1975 Indy 500, but he could not qualify.
 Sold to Carl Gehlhausen for Spike Gehlhausen to drive in 1976 (#19 Spirit of Indiana) and 1977 (#19 PV Corp) but crashed at Ontario, Indy and Pocono in 1977 with serious damage each time.
 Replaced with an Eagle in mid-1977.
 Acquired from Gehlhausen by Chuck Haines (St Louis, MO) some time in the 1980s, and restored by Gehlhausen's chief mechanic Eddie Baue and Walter Goodwin.
 USAC's history of this car identified it as the #86 "ex-Revson" McLaren (actually Hopkins' other M16) and it was restored to this specification and then sold to Gene Wagner (Atlanta, GA), who used it in US vintage racing between 1988 and 1990.